ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-R ReCHIIT YOR CUHNG Mear.
+ReCHIIT YOR CUHNG Mear.
 To
 one gallon of water, take one and one
 half pounds of salt, one third pound of
 sugar, one half ox. of saltpetre, one ball